Hello and welcome to Journal of Nomads!

 If you like what we do and you're as curious as we are about where the road will take us in the coming weeks, months and years, make sure you bookmark our website and sign up for our monthly newsletter!

-We're also a very social duo and we love to connect with our readers.
+We're a very social duo and we love to connect with our readers.
 Don't be afraid to write us an email if you have questions or if you just want to say hello.
-Are we in your country or are you traveling towards the same destination and you'd like to meet up with us?
-Send us a message because we'd love to meet you as well!

-The participants of our Adventure Tours in Kyrgyzstan 2018!
+One of our Adventure Tour Groups in Kyrgyzstan 2019!

 Are you interested in working or collaborating with us?
 Check how we can work together!